Renault mulls Iran launch for low-cost small crossover

-NEW DELHI Carmaker Renault (RENA.PA) is weighing moves to introduce a variant of its new Indian-built Kwid mini-crossover to Iran, a senior executive told Reuters on Monday.
+NEW DELHI, July 20 Carmaker Renault is weighing moves to introduce a variant of its new Indian-built Kwid mini-crossover to Iran, a senior executive told Reuters on Monday.

 "This kind of car could be a good match for the (Iranian) market," Detourbet said in an interview.